lpsm-dev/certifications-guide/docs/aws/1-foundation/ai-practitioner/contents/resume.md

 ## Overview

 ### General AI
 - **Definition**: Refers to a broader concept of artificial intelligence, aiming to build systems that can perform any intellectual task that a human can.
-It’s often used to describe long-term goals of creating highly autonomous, flexible AI systems.
+It's often used to describe long-term goals of creating highly autonomous, flexible AI systems.
 - **Key Concept**: AI with a broad ability to perform multiple tasks across domains, unlike specialized AI systems.
 - **Examples**: **Expert Systems**, **Rules Engines** (e.g., MYCIN), which use predefined logic and rules to make decisions.